 - Pump the air into the inflatable until it reaches the desired volume, or when the raft is taut.
 I like to test the correct pressure by using the palm of my hand to see how far I can push down.
 You should only be able to push down less than an inch.

-- Make sure the Airhead 3 Person Inflatable tube is fully dry.
-This will prevent mould growth.
+Make sure the Airhead 3-Person Inflatable tube is fully dry.
+This will prevent mold growth.

 Frequently Asked Questions on tow behind tubes for boats.